sorenmc/foodReviews/README.md

 [Scikit-learns Logistic regression][3] was used as a baseline model, since it is one of the simplest models.
 The only hyper parameter optimizable is the inverse regularization strength, 'C'.
-Best value that was found after 20 evaluations of bayesian optimization with 10-fold cross validation was C = 0.11 which evaluated to 87.2 % mean accuracy.
-This resulted in 84.4% validation accuracy and 84.5% test accuracy.
+Best value that was found after 20 evaluations of bayesian optimization with 10-fold cross validation was C = 4.575 which evaluated to 85.8 % mean accuracy.
+This resulted in 83.7% validation accuracy and 84.5% test accuracy.

+We then tested the model with a regular neural network